 The Company's independent operating subsidiaries lease 54 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from five to 21 years.
 Most of these leases contain renewal options, most involve rent increases and none contain purchase options.
 The lease term excludes lease renewals because the renewal rents are not at a bargain, there are no economic penalties for the Company to renew the lease, and it is not reasonably certain that the Company will exercise the extension options.
-As of June 30, 2020, the Company's independent operating subsidiaries leased 31 communities from subsidiaries of Ensign (the "Ensign Leases") under a master lease arrangement.
-The existing leases with subsidiaries of Ensign are generally for initial terms of between 14 to 16 years.
-In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with the leased properties and the business conducted on the leased properties and the business conducted on the leased properties.
+As of September 30, 2020, the Company's independent operating subsidiaries leased 31 communities from subsidiaries of Ensign (the "Ensign Leases") under a master lease arrangement.
+The existing leases with subsidiaries of Ensign are generally for initial terms of between 14 to 20 years.
+In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties and the business conducted on the leased properties and the business conducted on the leased properties and the